FIFA 21 has a lot left to offer, but FIFA fanatics have already started to turn their attention towards FIFA 22.

 FIFA 22 Nintendo Switch

-EA have plenty to focus on for their next football release - including a first full release on the two Next Gen consoles - but we fully expect to see a Nintendo Switch release when the title rolls around.
+EA has plenty to focus on for their next football release - including a first full release on the two Next Gen consoles - but we fully expect to see some improvements on Nintendo Switch too.

 No new game modes arrived on FIFA 21 on the Nintendo Switch, but could we see EA make improvements in time for FIFA 22?